-- Midterm project: due Friday, June 30 - Team repositories for everybody were created last night.
-Please, let us know if you don't see your repo. - Midterm exam: in class on Wednesday, July 5th
+- Midterm project: due Friday, June 28th (You cannot use late days) - Team repositories for everybody were created last night.
+Please, let us know if you don't see your repo. - Midterm exam: in class on Wednesday, July 3th

 In a struct data type, "struct" is part of the name of the data type.